-Over 120,000 individuals and more than 140 organizations have signed the pledge to combat anti-Semitism.
+Over 120,000 individuals and more than 140 organizations have joined the Combat Anti-Semitism Movement.
 Add your name today!

 See full list of partner organizations and individual signers in the menu above.

 In order to build a more just, free, and civilized world, we commit to do our part to combat anti-Semitism, one of mankind’s oldest, most pernicious, and most destructive forms of bigotry and hate.

 Throughout history, Jews have been discriminated against for their religious beliefs, national aspirations, and sometimes simply for being Jews.
 Societies flourish when Jewish people are embraced as equals, not when they are singled out, mistreated, and made into scapegoats.
 History has taught us this lesson too many times.